The Nobel Prize

 Lars Peter Hansen is an internationally known leader in economic dynamics who works at the boundary of economics and statistics.
 He was recently awarded the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel for his early research.
 Hansen shares this honor with Eugene Fama and Robert Shiller.

 Hansen’s early research in econometrics was aimed at developing time series statistical methods to investigate one part of an economic model without having to fully specify and estimate all of the model ingredients.
 The applications he explored with several coauthors included systems that are rich enough to support models of asset valuation and to identify and clarify empirical puzzles, where real-world financial and economic data were at odds with prevailing academic models.
+Hansen is recognized for making fundamental advances in our understanding of how economic agents cope with changing and risky environments.
+He has contributed to the development of statistical methods designed to explore the interconnections between macroeconomic indicators and assets in financial markets.
+These methods are widely used in empirical research in financial economics.

 Hansen’s recent work focuses on uncertainty and its relationship to long run risks in the macro economy.
 He explores how models that incorporate ambiguities, beliefs, and skepticism of consumers and investors can explain economic and financial data and reveal the long-term consequences of policy options.
 Hansen and coauthors have recently developed methods for modeling economic decision-making in environments in which uncertainty is hard to quantify.
 They explore the consequences for models with financial markets and characterize environments in which the beliefs of economic actors are fragile.